-To evaluate model performance, we employ the standard metrics of Root Mean Squared Error (RMSE) and Mean Absolute Percentage Error (MAPE) between the predicted and true voltage magnitudes and angles across all buses in the network.
-Additionally, we report the model training time to assess computational efficiency.
+To evaluate model performance, we employ the standard metric of Root Mean Squared Error (RMSE) between the predicted and true voltage magnitudes and angles across all buses in the network.
+Additionally, we report the training time, inference time, and model capacity to assess computational efficiency.
 To evaluate generalization performance, the RMSE of each held-out configuration is compared against the RMSE on the baseline test set.
-A smaller increase in RMSE/MAPE on the held-out configuration indicates better generalization.
+A tighter and lower RMSE distribution on the held-out configuration indicates better generalization.